Incitec Pivot Fertilisers

 Dr Ron Smernik and Prof Ganga Hettiarachchi

-- Please review the generic process for submitting an application.
+- Please refer to our guide on submitting an application.

-- In addition you will need to submit an additional information form for each project that you want to apply for.
+- In addition you will need to submit an “Additional Information” form for each project that you want to apply for.
+Once complete it must be emailed as a PDF document to email@example.com.

 - Specific notes on completing the online application form sections “Study Preference” and “Research Interests” are outlined below.